Crusading movement: Holy wars and piety

-Christian resistance to Muslim advance led to the creation of the small Kingdom of Asturias in north-western Iberia.
+Resistance to Muslim advance led to the creation of the small Kingdom of Asturias in north-western Iberia.
 Over time, this resistance evolved into an expansionist movement, regarded by locals as divinely sanctioned.
 In the 9th century, repeated invasions by non-Christian groups across Western Europe revived the notion of holy war: conflict authorized by a spiritual leader, pursued for religious aims, and rewarded with salvation.
 Leo IV was the first pope to promise salvation in 846 to those defending the papal territories.

 As warfare became constant, a new military class of mounted warriors emerged.
 Known as milites in contemporary texts, they specialized in weapons like the heavy lance.
 To restrain their violence, church leaders launched the Peace of God movement.
-Ironically, efforts to curb bloodshed also militarized the Church, as bishops increasingly raised armies to enforce the Peace.
+Ironically, efforts to curb bloodshed militarized the Church, as bishops increasingly raised armies to enforce the Peace.